-We hope this complete Google Docs Guide has helped to enhance your user experience with it or at least made you eager to start using it the best way possible.
-This word processor can make your life easier in so many aspects, that you really should give it a try.
+We hope this complete Google Docs Guide has helped enhance your user experience with it or made you eager to start using it the best way possible.
+This word processor can make your life easier in so many aspects that you really should give it a try.
 And if you are a Google Docs user already, how about testing the features you haven’t used yet, or improving the workflow inside it with some Keyboard shortcuts?

 Drag turns Gmail into your Team’s Workspace – One single place to support customers, manage tasks and close deals, from the place teams love: Gmail.
 We are a Techstars-backed Company, trusted by 30,000 users around the World.